Zelda64Recomp/Zelda64Recomp/BUILDING.md

 - A decompressed ROM of the US version of the game.
 - An elf file created from [this commit](https://github.com/zeldaret/mm/tree/23beee0717364de43ca9a82957cc910cf818de90) of the Majora's Mask decompilation.

-We'll walk you through acquiring these, running the required processes and finally building the project.
+The steps cover: acquiring these, running the required processes and finally building the project.

 ## 1. Clone the Zelda64Recomp Repository
 This project makes use of submodules so you will need to clone the repository with the `--recurse-submodules` flag.